 Common Mistakes

-- Targeting too narrow - No search volume at all
+- Targeting too narrow - No search volume at all; verify at least some impressions in Google Search Console

 - Ignoring user intent - Content doesn’t match what users want